dragonfly-science/intro-to-scrapy/README.md

 Copyright of those specific items may not be held by Dragonfly Limited.
 Unless indicated otherwise, those specific items may not be re-used without express permission.

-# How to run this repo
+# How to run this repo on Linux or Mac

 This repo is set up to run in a reproducible way using `make` and `docker`.